Shots In The Dark

 The lack of confidence of the Harvard faculty in its president was widely caricatured as stemming from a complacent faculty’s resistance to his controversial and innovative ideas, a backlash resulting from his abrasiveness, or more simply an attack by feminist harpies allied with leftist crazies.
 The reality is that the ideas Summers offered did not meet the Harvard standard.
 He expressed his “controversial” ideas as one-liners in brief talks, not in essays in which ideas struggled against contrary ideas.
 There was in his presidency a striking absence of the balanced, thoughtful, and informed analysis that characterizes the academy at its best.
 Where earlier Harvard presidents, including Summers’s immediate predecessors Derek Bok and Neil Rudenstine, wrote eloquent essays about matters they thought worthy of broad attention, Summers avoided using the written word to provide deep analysis of complex issues.

-Harvard Rules, I spent an enormous amount of time trying to understand Larry Summers' vision for the future of the university.
+In researching and writing Harvard Rules, I spent an enormous amount of time trying to understand Larry Summers' vision for the future of the university.
 It was a deeply frustrating effort for much the same reasons that Lewis describes.
 Since Summers would not talk to me, I read and re-read all of his speeches and other statements on education, and they simply were not particularly thoughtful or nuanced.
 "One-liners" is an appropriate description.

 This is not to say that Larry Summers did not have a thoughtful and nuanced vision of Harvard's future—just that he never put it into public words.
 One got the sense that Summers did not want to be pinned down; that he was in such a hurry to implement change—the change